 If you are called for jury service you should notify your line manager as soon as possible.
-You may take holiday or the company will allow you to take unpaid leave to fulfil your obligation to the court.
 For operational reasons the company may request that you ask to defer your jury service.
-If you take unpaid leave to fulfil your jury service you will be entitled to claim loss of earnings and certain expenses from the court, although there are limits on the amount you can claim.
-If you have been called for jury service in the last 12 months the company may request for operational reasons that you ask to be excluded from further iury service.
-For more information please visit www.gov.uk/jury-service or speak to the HR department.
+You will be entitled to claim loss of earnings and certain expenses from the court, although there are limits on the amount you can claim.

+Further details are available from the HR team.